House Republicans jostle for post-Boehner leadership power

 Kentucky Representative Thomas Massie, a Tea Party favorite, in a telephone interview said some members were hesitating to endorse McCarthy because it would be "hard to go back home to your town halls and say, guess what, we did what you wanted, we replaced Boehner ... with his right-hand man."

-Massie said a serious alternative to McCarthy would be Representative Daniel Webster, a former Speaker of the Florida House of Representatives and the only Republican lawmaker besides McCarthy to so far announce for the top U.S. House job.
+Massie said a serious alternative to McCarthy would be Representative Daniel Webster, a former speaker of the Florida House of Representatives and the only Republican lawmaker so far, besides McCarthy, to announce for the top U.S. House job.

+The conservative House rebels who worked to push Boehner out of office had not yet coalesced around any leadership candidates.
+Representative Tom Cole, a Boehner ally, said: "I just don’t think any of them have the support base to win."

 Hensarling and another key Republican, Representative Paul Ryan, endorsed Representative Tom Price, a conservative Georgian, to replace McCarthy as the No. 2 House Republican, who makes day-to-day decisions about what goes on the House floor.